KVM-VMI/nitro/doc/source/architecture.rst

    and passes them to the user through the frameworks namesake :class:`~.Nitro` class.
 The user can then decide to request for additional analysis from one of Nitro's back ends.
-Back ends transform the low-level events into system call events that contain bunch of useful information such as the process where the system call originated and offer an easy way to access the arguments of the call.
+Back ends transform the low-level events into system call events that contain additional useful information such as the process where the system call originated and offer an easy way to access the arguments of the call.